TomLemsky/space-invaders/README.md

 ## Requirements

-- For copyright reasons I can not provide the ROM file for the space invaders game.
-You need to find and download this file yourself and place it in the same directory as the executable.
-The ROM can either be provided as one file ("*invaders.bin*") or as four separate files ("*invaders.e*", "*invaders.f*", "*invaders.g*" and "*invaders.h*").
+- For copyright reasons I can not provide the ROM file for the space invaders game. **You need to find and download the ROM file yourself and place it in the same directory as the executable.** The ROM can either be provided as one file (`invaders.bin`) or as four separate files (`invaders.e`, `invaders.f`, `invaders.g` and `invaders.h`).
 - g++/gcc
 - SDL 2